sc-ventures/cloudbreak-documentation/docs/azure-data.md

 If you want to use ADLS to store your data, you must enable Azure subscription for Data Lake Store, and then create an Azure Data Lake Store [storage account](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-portal).

-#### Configuring Access to ADLS
+#### Configure access to ADLS

 ADLS is not supported as a default file system, but access to data in ADLS via the adl connector.
-To configure access to ADLS from a cluster managed via Cloudbreak use the steps described in [How to Configure Authentication with ADLS](https://community.hortonworks.com/articles/105994/how-to-configure-authentication-with-adls.html).
+To configure access to ADLS from a cluster managed via Cloudbreak use the steps described in [How to Configure authentication with ADLS](https://community.hortonworks.com/articles/105994/how-to-configure-authentication-with-adls.html).

-#### Testing Access to ADLS
+#### Test access to ADLS

 To tests access to ADLS, SSH to a cluster node and run a few hadoop fs shell commands against your existing ADLS account.